CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Experiments

-\paragraph{Subjective evaluation (MOS\textendash LQS).} We ran a human evaluation test with $n{=}20$ participants on $20$ {dnr-v2} $3$-stem test mixtures, comparing paired outputs from {CodecSep+dnr-v2} and the official {AudioSep} model using fixed \textit{speech}/\textit{music} prompts and per-clip \textit{sfx} prompts.
+\paragraph{Subjective evaluation (MOS\textendash LQS) (cf.~Table~\ref{tab:mos_lqs}).} We ran a human evaluation test with $n{=}20$ participants on $20$ {dnr-v2} $3$-stem test mixtures, comparing paired outputs from {CodecSep+dnr-v2} and the official {AudioSep} model using fixed \textit{speech}/\textit{music} prompts and per-clip \textit{sfx} prompts.
+We used the official pretrained \textit{AudioSep} model, rather than our retrained variant, because the pretrained checkpoint performed substantially better on \textit{dnr-v2}; notably, this pretrained model was trained on approximately 14{,}100 hours of audio from multiple datasets with diverse natural-language prompts.
 Raters scored each stem independently in randomized order on the MOS–LQS scale (1{=}bad, 5{=}excellent); we report mean~$\pm$~$1\sigma$.
-Overall, {CodecSep} scored ${3.34 ^{\pm 1.00}}$ vs.\ {AudioSep} $2.61^{\pm1.04}$.
+As shown in Table~\ref{tab:mos_lqs}, {CodecSep} scored ${3.34 ^{\pm 1.00}}$ vs.\ {AudioSep} $2.61^{\pm1.04}$ overall.
 By source, {CodecSep} achieved ${3.17 ^{\pm 1.01}}$ (music), ${3.37 ^{\pm 0.97}}$ (sfx), and ${3.49^{\pm 1.00}}$ (speech), while {AudioSep} obtained $2.49^{\pm0.95}$, $2.84^{\pm1.16}$, and $2.50^{\pm1.02}$, respectively.
 These outcomes align with objective trends (SI\mbox{-}SDR/ViSQOL) and indicate consistent perceptual gains for CodecSep.

+We further assessed statistical significance using paired tests on the \emph{per-clip} MOS--LQS means over 20 test clips.
+CodecSep significantly outperformed AudioSep on all stems as well as on the overall score.
+For the overall MOS--LQS, CodecSep improved the clip-level mean from 2.61 to 3.34, yielding a mean paired gain of 0.74 points (95\% CI: [0.55, 0.92], paired $t$-test: $p=9.78\times10^{-8}$; Wilcoxon signed-rank: $p=1.03\times10^{-4}$).
+The improvements were also significant for Music (mean gain: 0.68, 95\% CI: [0.47, 0.91], $p=2.74\times10^{-6}$), Speech (mean gain: 0.99, 95\% CI: [0.78, 1.20], $p=6.55\times10^{-9}$), and SFX (mean gain: 0.53, 95\% CI: [0.20, 0.84], $p=2.81\times10^{-3}$).
+These findings indicate that the subjective preference for CodecSep is consistent across clips and not driven by a small subset of examples.
 Paired model outputs and reference stems are included in the supplementary materials for side-by-side listening.